onzfonz/comp227/src/content/0/en/part0a.md

 #### Don’t take things personally

 As mentioned above, there is no way for you to know for sure what that person writing intends.
-Given that the discussions are supposed to be a community building experience, assume that the responses are meant to be helpful.
+Given that the discussions are supposed to be a community-building experience, assume that the responses are meant to be helpful.
 If you have questions about a post, contact your instructor.

 #### When in doubt, take a break before posting